Breaking changes in 7.0

 Examples of possible uses are the QueryStringQueryBuilder, the RangeQueryBuilder or the DateHistogramAggregationBuilder, each of them allow for an optional timezone for that part of the search request.

-Parsing aggregation buckets in the Java clientedit
+Parsing aggregation buckets in the Java client

 The date based aggregation buckets in responses used to be of type JodaTime.
 Due to migrating to java-time, the buckets are now of type ZonedDateTime.
 As the client is returning untyped objects here, you may run into class cast exceptions only when running the code, but not at compile time, ensure you have proper test coverage for this in your own code.